sergiye/fb2kindle/readme.md

   * `-ntoc`: no table of content
   * `-nch`: no chapters

   * `-preview`: keep generated source files
   * `-debug`: keep all generated source files

+  * `-u` or `-update`: update application to the latest version.
+You can combine it with the `-save` option to enable auto-update check on every start

-# Examples:
+### Examples:

-	* Fb2Kindle.exe `somebook.fb2`
+    Fb2Kindle.exe `somebook.fb2`
-	* Fb2Kindle.exe -a -r -j -d -save -w
+    Fb2Kindle.exe -a -r -j -d -save -w
-	* Fb2Kindle.exe `"c:\booksFolder\*.fb2"` -epub
+    Fb2Kindle.exe `"c:\booksFolder\*.fb2"` -epub
-	* Fb2Kindle.exe `"c:\bookSeries\*.fb2"` -j -epub mailto:`user@kindle.com`
+    Fb2Kindle.exe `"c:\bookSeries\*.fb2"` -j -epub mailto:`user@kindle.com`

 ----

 ## License

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.